 “That was a joke.
 I was once down in the South of France during the Roland-Garros tournament in Paris.
 I was watching Yannick Noah's set and my friend told his father that I was once the 17th-ranked tennis player.
 I denied the claim, but his father thought I was being humble and scheduled an exhibition at the local tennis club.
 I was presented to the town’s mayor and the club president.
 My friend whispered that they expected me to play the provincial champion.”

 “And did you?”

 “No way.
 I said that I was under contract and couldn’t play anywhere without signed agreements.
 A little later his father found out the truth.
-He didn’t think it was funny at first, but everyone else did.
-I felt the same way as him.
-You always do when you’re the punchline of a joke.”
+He didn’t think it was funny at first, but everyone else in Perpignan did.
+I didn't think it was funny either.
+You never do when you’re the punchline of a joke.”

 “Now, I feel the same way.
 I really thought you a good player.”
 This was not about Claudia, but Lizzie.